daviebadger/notes/yaml/yaml.rst

 Collections
 ===========

-Collections are advanced data types that contain scalars or nested collections.
+Collections are advanced data structures that contain scalars or nested collections.

 Mappings
 --------